zaneoblaneo/z_dedup/README.md

 This project is a File duplication detector based off of the idea in <br>
 digital forensics for detecting unique files by using their hash<br>
+It was used as an excersize in porting basic C code to rust<br>

 ## References
 [SHA-256 Algorithm](https://github.com/B-Con/crypto-algorithms/blob/master/sha256.c)<br>